 Ligustrum plants, also known as privets, tolerate a wide range of conditions and are among the easiest shrubs and small trees to grow.
-Because of their versatility and undemanding nature, they are used extensively in home landscapes.
-Plant them as hedges, foundation plants, patio trees or in shrub borders.
+Due to their versatility and undemanding nature, they are used extensively in home landscapes.
+Plant them as hedges, foundation plants, patio trees, or in shrub borders.
 Let’s learn more about planting ligustrum shrubs and their care.

 How to Grow Ligustrum Shrubs